robie1373/phoneCodeOscillator/README.md

 You can hardcode your desired settings there.

-* hold the dah paddle closed while powering on the board.
+--* hold the dah paddle closed while powering on the board.
 The reset button on the arduino works well for this.
 * Once you hear the code for "ok", release the dah paddle.
 * Tapping the dit paddle will raise the sidetone by 20 hz.
 Tapping the dah paddle will lower it by 20 hz.
-* After 2 seconds without further input the board will move into normal mode.
+* After 2 seconds without further input the board will move into normal mode.--

 ## Todo

 * finish speed and side-tone configuration
 * make speed and tone setting sticky
+* update board to use switched audio jack to select between monitor headphones and speaker instead of the manual switch.
+* Find a better power switch for the trinket pro

 ## Issues or Discussion

 Please use the github issues or wiki for that.

 ## Announcements
+* 30 December 2015 - V1.1.0 added straight key mode at the suggestion of Mr. k4hax.
+Circuit has been built, programmed and tested.
+Everything works as hoped!
+With respect to the volume into the phone jack, my prototype is fairly quiet.
+So much so in fact that I will be backing down the resistance in the output circuit.
+It works but is none too loud.

 * 29 December 2015 - v1.0.0 is here!
 This code has run on a Trinket Pro and demonstrates the basic level of functionality I wanted.
 Huzzah!
 Huzzah!
 Huzzah!
 I have identified a couple of circuit revisions I want to make for quality of life reasons.
 Those will come in a later patch.